 \mbox{}

-In this section, we does not recall the definition of the quasi-projective part of the characteristic varieties neither how to compute it from the $\I$-invariant and the combinatorics.
-For this, we refer to~\cite[Section 3]{AFG:invariant}.
-In~\cite{artal:char_var}, Artal proves that the characteristic varieties are not determined by the weak combinatorics, i.e. the number of singular points, their multiplicities and their repartition on the lines.
-More precisely, he disproves a Orlik's conjecture which affirms that:
+For the definition of the quasi-projective part of the characteristic varieties and how to compute it from the $\I$-invariant and the combinatorics, we refer to~\cite[Section 3]{AFG:invariant}.
+In~\cite{artal:char_var}, Artal proves that the characteristic varieties are not determined by the weak combinatorics, i.e. by the number of lines, the number of singular points on each line and their multiplicities.
+More precisely, he gives a negative answer to Orlik's conjecture which states that

 where $\F_\A$ is the Milnor fiber of $\A$.
 In order to obtain this result, he computes the corresponding Betti numbers for two classical examples of arrangements.